 A project involves a wide range of interests from numerous groups of individuals, or stakeholders, who have a big say in how it turns out.
 The stakeholders and their level of involvement have an important influence in whether a project succeeds or fails.
 The amount of information each stakeholder needs depends on how involved they are.
-The top internal and external stakeholders are listed in Table 7.
+The top internal and external stakeholders are listed in the table below.

-Table 7: Project stakeholders
+Table 6: Project stakeholders